openwisp/openwisp-controller/docs/user/vxlan-wireguard.rst

 Pay attention to the VPN server attributes used in your playbook.
 It should be the same as the VPN server configuration in OpenWISP.

-3. Create VPN client template for WireGuard VXLAN VPN Server
+3. Create VPN Client Template for WireGuard VXLAN VPN Server
 ------------------------------------------------------------

 1. Visit ``/admin/config/template/add/`` to add a new template.